otnieldocs/android.library.rxutilities/Readme.md

 Simplifying permission request implementation by utilise rxjava observable.
 Support  permission contract for android SDK >= 23 and < 23.
 Permission rationale dialog is supported for SDK >= 23.
 ##### How to use
+Below is the sample code to show how to use the `RxPermission`
 ```
 class RxPermissionActivity : AppCompatActivity() {
     private val disposable = CompositeDisposable()